Data4Democracy/town-council/README.md

 **Project Description:**
 Access to city council meetings can be limited not only physically, but even electronically due user-unfriendly web navigation portals and frequent use of scanned .pdf documents (i.e., meeting issues and outcomes not easily readable and searchable).
 Moreover, no tools exist to compare local government issues between cities.

-We aim to provide the infrastructure for a **publically available, text-searchable database aggregating city council agendas and minutes**, towards the goals of: (1) promoting local government accessibility/transparency and (2) establishing open-source data/software resources to track and analyze trends in local governments.
+We aim to provide the infrastructure for a **publicly available, text-searchable database aggregating city council agendas and minutes**, towards the goals of: (1) promoting local government accessibility/transparency and (2) establishing open-source data/software resources to track and analyze trends in local governments.

 **Project Co-Leads:**
 [@chooliu](https://datafordemocracy.slack.com/messages/@chooliu/) / TBD (more leads needed!)